 Space Force, NASA and the Department of Defense (DoD) for Launchspace’s:

-- Critical sensor satellites for national security applications
+- Critical sensor satellites for National Security Space (NSS) applications

 - Launchspace expects a cooperative research and development agreement (CRADA) for securing sensors for a national security mission